 Best Blackout: SelectBlinds Premier Blackout Cellulars

-SelectBlinds Premier Cellulars are technically shades, but if you want a blackout effect, you'll have to branch out from blinds.
+SelectBlinds Premier Cellulars are shades; for a blackout effect, you'll have to branch out from blinds.
 These high-performance window treatments provide privacy, light adjustability, and complete cover from even the brightest outdoor light.

 Best Room-Darkening: Symple Stuff Deluxe Cordless Faux Wood Room Darkening Horizontal/Venetian Blind